IanBellomy/Zoomy/README.md

 - `pinchStart`
 - `pinchEnd`
 - `manipulationEnd` when some gesture ends without switching to a different gesture, e.g. putting a second finger down triggers `panEnd` but not `manipulationEnd`.
+- `zoomDidClear` when the animation initiated by clearZoom() completes.